Wolf administration to announce grants to combat campus sexual assault

 Some of the programs and activities considered for funding include campus-wide training for students and staff and campaigns to raise awareness of the reporting process.

-The announcement will happen Thursday, January 16, at 1 p.m. at the State Capitol.
+The announcement will happen Thursday at 1 p.m. at the state Capitol.